 Family fun at Wimpole

 Wimpole Estate is full of adventures waiting to happen.
 Whether your children are fascinated by impressive architecture, want to get up close to animals on a working farm or just need to burn off steam in the great outdoors, families can have a lot of fun together at Wimpole, whatever the weather.

 You may not be able to explore everywhere with your family on your first visit to Wimpole, but here are some family favourites by area to help you decide where to head to first.
 And if you don’t get to them all, you can always come back!

 Home Farm is one of the UK’s largest rare breed centres and a working farm with horses, sheep, pigs, goats and more.
-Meet the gentle giants - our Shire horses - in their brand new stable block or take a look around the barns on a rainy day.
+Meet the gentle giants - our Shire Horses, in their brand new stable block or take a look around the barns on a rainy day.

-The Folly and parkland
+The Folly and Parkland

 Set on top of a hill in the 300 acres of ancient parkland is the gothic Folly, a ruined tower straight out of a fairy story.
 Cross the Chinese bridge and climb to the top of the hill to enjoy the views over the roof of the Hall below.
 Most of the trails through the Parkland are accessible to prams and buggies, but please note the paths across the grazed parkland up to the Folly may not be suitable for some buggies.

-Wimpole Hall and gardens
+Wimpole Hall and Gardens

 Children love to explore the servants quarters in the basement or discover some of the more unusual features of Wimpole Hall such as the huge sunken bath inspired by Roman bathhouses in Pompeii.
-A new trail around the house reveals the technologies used over the years to keep it running, from chamber pots to drone cameras.

 Stop for a treat